IvanRoblesMunoz/hungry_geese_game/README.md

 ---
 This repository contains the the models and code that I used for my submission in the hungry geese kaggle [competition](https://www.kaggle.com/c/hungry-geese).
 Which I ranked 20th for.

-I have built a pygame application that allows you to run play against two versions of my model and a hard coded agent.
+I have built a pygame application that allows you to play against two versions of my model and a hard coded agent.

 ## 1.Running executable in Windows
 ---